utnet-org/utility-readonly/runtime/unc-vm-runner/RUNTIMES.md

 that a contract would invoke behaviours not intended by the contract authors (for example allow unauthorized users to transfer tokens.)

-In addition to this, the NEAR protocol adds a requirement that all executions of a Wasm program must be deterministic.
+In addition to this, the UNC protocol adds a requirement that all executions of a Wasm program must be deterministic.
 In other words, it must not be possible to observe different execution results based on the environment within which the VM runs.